 Brush shoes off with a rough cloth or a soft bristled brush as needed.
 For spots/stains: Use a mild, CLEAR (no color) dish washing liquid or clothing detergent diluted in a lot of water, and apply to the spot with the brush.
 If the spot is some kind of oil, use a clear degreasing dish washing soap.
 Rub very lightly so you don't tear the fibers, but try to get the solution into the fabric.
 Use a cloth soaked in water to remove any of the detergent and let dry.
 If the water soaks through to the lining of the shoe, do NOT wear them until completely dry or the lining may pull away from the outer material.

 SUEDE/NUBUCK/CROSSHATCH PRINTED SUEDE:

 To re-proof or add water repellency, we recommend NIKWAX “Nubuck and Suede Proof”.
 Please note that this product may darken the material, so please check on an inconspicuous place first to make sure you can live with the results.

-Spray a soft cloth with furniture polish, and wipe the entire outsole (bottom).
-Be careful not to get the polish onto the upper of the shoe as it might stain the material or leather.
+Spray a soft cloth with furniture polish, and wipe the sides of the outsole.
+Be careful not to get the polish onto the bottom of the outsole or the upper of the shoe as it might stain the material or leather.